Dmitry Puchkov: Political activism and propaganda

-After the Russian invasion of Ukraine started in 2022, Puchkov was interviewed by radio "Комсомольская Правда", where he explained that the reason of Russia's invasion was the actions of the United States.
+After the Russian invasion of Ukraine started in 2022, Puchkov was interviewed by radio "Комсомольская Правда", where he explained that the reason for Russia's invasion was the actions of the United States.
 He claimed that the Security Service of Ukraine is controlled completely by the CIA.

 In March 2022, Puchkov supported Russia's military aggression against Ukraine.
 He repeatedly transmitted the main theses of Russian propaganda.
 Hence, according to some EU officials, Puchkov is responsible for supporting Russian aggressive policy that threatens Ukraine's sovereignty and independence.

 In April 2024, when asked how he feels about Ukrainians, Puchkov stated "I think that all this Nazi scum should be shot without mercy" and that "it is useless to re-educate them".
 According to him, Ukrainians were "being buried on an industrial scale" at the moment, which was, as he stated, "for their own benefit and for ours as well".
-The audience listening him applauded his words.
+The audience listening to him applauded his words.

 Sanctions

 In December 2022, he was included in the EU sanctions lists (9th sanctions package for Russia's invasion of Ukraine).
-The European Union representatives noted that in 2014, Puchkov published a book "Ukraine is Russia", in which he implied that Ukraine is not an independent state thus reproducing the ideas of Russian propaganda.
+The European Union representatives noted that in 2014, Puchkov published a book Ukraine is Russia, in which he implied that Ukraine is not an independent state, thus reproducing the ideas of Russian propaganda.